abtzpro/CutlassCrabV1/README.md

 - A Proposed Exploration Robot

 ## Introduction
 The Cutlass Crab v1 is a potential new groundbreaking exploration robot designed with precision and robustness in mind.
-Conceived as a revolutionary step in robotics, it combines innovative design with state-of-the-art technology.
+Conceived by Adam Rivers, CEO, Hello Security, as a revolutionary step in robotics, it combines innovative design with state-of-the-art technology.

 ## Key Features
 ### Spider-Leg Design and Construction